 A statement wall defines and adds character to the dining area.

 Create a statement wall in one area to draw the eye and define the space.
 This technique can add character and is a favorite in my design toolkit.
+If you’re styling an eating area, incorporating some farmhouse dining room wall decor can make that focal point truly stand out.

 Play with Ceiling Heights